readmeio/marketplace/components/Cards/readme.md

-# Cards
+# `<Cards/>`

 ## Overview

-Cards can be used to display content in an organized grid layout.
-Each card can contain a title, icon, and descriptive text, and optionally link to another page.
-It's useful for showcasing features, links, or grouped information in a visually structured way.
+Display content in an organized grid layout.
+Each card can include a title, icon, and description, and optional link.
+This is great for showcasing features, links, or grouped information clearly.

 <img src="cards.png" width="800" />